 There are a number of t-shirt companies helping individuals and groups to raise funds.
 My favourite is Ink to the People.
 You design the t-shirt and they take care of everything else, like inventory, packing, and shipping – with no risk to you.

 I don’t know anybody who doesn’t love a rad t-shirt.
+Don’t forget to buy one for yourself to wear while you’re volunteering abroad.

 4. HAVE A YARD SALE AND/OR BOOK SALE